 We build a relationship with God by including Him in our daily lives so we are happy and productive on Earth and prepared

 Knowledge of God

-Investigate promises and passages in the Bible that reveal the character of God, and apply these promises to daily living.
-(1, 3, 4)
+Discuss promises and passages in the Bible that show the qualities of God’s character.
+(1, 2, 3)

 Acceptance of Salvation and Grace

-Explain how repentance, confession, and forgiveness are related, recognizing that God offers forgiveness to those who acknowledge their need, and who ask, believe, and accept it.
+Articulate that God offers forgiveness to those who ask, believe, and accept it.
 (9, 10)